allthingslinux/code-of-conduct/README.md

 #### Case by Case

 With Case by Case moderation, punishment is more subjective and dependent on the nature and frequency of transgressions.
 While this system gives Moderators a large amount of flexibility, accountability can be difficult due to the lack of standards and certain Moderators may punish Members differently.
-Because of this, all Moderator actions are free to audit and review and may require further agreement from the Moderation team.
+All actions can be reviewed by another member of staff upon request by a member.

 #### Automod

-Basic auto moderation will exist in this server to prevent universally severe and hateful/offensive language.
+Basic auto moderation will exist in this server to prevent universally severe and hateful or offensive language.
 If auto moderation prevents natural discussion at any point, report the issue via ticket.
 Additionally, basic safety and security precautions will exist to filter out harmful links and material shared within this server.

 ### 3.5.
 Punishment
 #### 3.5.a - Moderator Privileges
 If a Member is found breaking any of these rules, Moderators reserve the right to give any of the following punishments depending on the severity of the offense:

 * **Warnings**
   * Warnings act as a permanent history for Members and their behavior.
 Warnings should be descriptive and provide context or reason.
 * **Timeouts**
   * Timeouts act as a temporary safeguard against in the moment disruption of the server and allow Members to “cool off” until they mitigate the current situation with a Moderator.
 * **Jail**
   * Jail is often used to hold a member temporarily, especially if a situation is ongoing.
-It's used as a way to let members cool off, wait for a ticket to be made, and/or handle things without disrupting chat.
-Jails are also used if a member doesn't answer their ticket after 48 hours.
+It’s used as a way to let members cool off, wait for a ticket to be made, and/or handle things without disrupting chat.
+Jails are also used if a member doesn’t answer their ticket after 48 hours.
 * **Snippetban**
-  * Snippetbans are typically never used.
-It's a punishment that can be temporary or permanent and prevents a member from creating or managing snippets.
+  * SIt’s a punishment that can be temporary or permanent and prevents a member from creating or managing snippets.
 * **Pollban**
-  * Pollbans are typically never used.
-It's a punishment that can be temporary or permanent and prevents a member from creating polls.
+  * It’s a punishment that can be temporary or permanent and prevents a member from creating polls.
 * **Kicks**
   * Kicks are typically not used within this server due to the way rule breaking is handled.
 * **Bans**